sigasi/sigasi_insights/content/manual/vscode/projects.md

 For project configuration, open the **[Project View]({{< ref "/manual/vscode/views.md#project-view" >}})**.

+## Creating a new, empty project

+To create a new project, open the Command Pallet (View > Command Pallet...), execute the command `Sigasi: Create New VHDL Project` or `Sigasi: Create New Verilog Project`, choose the project location, then give your project a name.

+If you need mixed language support, you can use the two following commands:

+* `Sigasi: Add VHDL Support`
+* `Sigasi: Add Verilog/SystemVerilog Support`

 ## Library configuration

 To change library mappings, you can use the right-click menu in the **[Project View]({{< ref "/manual/vscode/views.md#project-view" >}})** and select **Set Library** as shown in the image below.